 The Regulation (EU) 2020/852 (the "Taxonomy Regulation") aims to establish the criteria for determining whether an economic activity is considered environmentally sustainable.
-This Fund may make investments in economic activities that contribute to the environmental objectives set out in the Article 9 of the Taxonomy Regulation: (a) climate change mitigation and climate change adaptation, (b) sustainable use and protection of water and marine resources, (c) the transition to a circular economy, (d) pollution prevention and control, (e) the protection and restoration of biodiversity and ecosystems.
+This Fund may make investments in bonds issued by corporates or in use-of proceeds bonds which proceeds will be applied to finance) economic activities that contribute to the environmental objectives set out in the Article 9 of the Taxonomy Regulation: (a) climate change mitigation and climate change adaptation, (b) sustainable use and protection of water and marine resources, (c) the transition to a circular economy, (d) pollution prevention and control, (e) the protection and restoration of biodiversity and ecosystems.